-- The student will have access to online learning, including guided lesson notes and reading, quizzes, and communication with instructors as needed. - The student will attend two mandatory virtual guest speaker sessions each term. - At the end of the fall and winter term, the student will write an online term examination for each course. - At the end of the academic year, the student will write an in-class final examination for each course.
+- The student will have access to an online learning management system, which includes guided lesson notes and reading, quizzes, and communication with instructors as needed. - The student will attend two mandatory virtual guest speaker sessions each term. - At the end of the fall and winter term, the student will write an online term examination for each course. - At the end of the academic year, the student will write three in-class final competency examinations: funeral service, embalming and funeral law.